NASA-Openscapes/2022-Fall-ECOSTRESS-Cloud-Workshop/tutorials/AppEEARS.md

 ### Step 2.
 Extract the Sample

 Select the Point or Area sample using Extract dropdown. we will be directed to Extract Area or Point Sample page.
 1. Enter your sample name.
 2. Upload your **area of ineterst** or draw a polygon on the leaflet map for area sample. for point sample, provide the CSV file including the lattitude and longitude coordinates.
 You can also use the map to manually select your locations or type them directly.
-3. Select your **time period of interest
+3. Select your **time period of interest**.
 4. Add **datasets** you are interested in to your Selected Layers.
 You can choose from various [data collections available in AppEEARS](https://appeears.earthdatacloud.nasa.gov/products). you can click on the (i) icon for the dataset to see more details.
 In this example we are interested in the [ECOSTRESS LSTE](https://doi.org/10.5067/ECOSTRESS/ECO_L2_LSTE.002) which is managed by the LP DAAC and made available from the NASA Earthdata Cloud archive hosted in AWS cloud.
 At the time of this workshop, only ECOSTRESS Level 1 and Level 2 swath data products are available in AppEEARS but Gridded and Tiled data will be added to AppEEARS in future.
 5. For area sample, you can select your **output file format**.
 You also have an option to **reproject** all your layers to another coordinate reference system.
 6. Now you can **submit**.

 ![*Figure caption: Extract area and point sample for ECOSTRESS data available in AWS cloud in AppEEARS*](../img/AppEEARS_ExtractSample.png)